 Permanent establishment (PE)

 Domestic law defines a PE as any fixed business facility serving the corporate purpose.
 A permanent representative is someone who 'habitually' deals on behalf of the principal acting on the principal's instructions.
-In its tax treaty PE definitions, Germany consistently follows the OECD model; consequently, purchasing activities, delivery stores, and independent agents acting in the ordinary course of their business are regularly excluded from the PE concept.
-Recent tax treaties generally reflect the Authorised OECD Approach to PE income, and Germany has also negotiated corresponding amendments to a number of older treaties.
+In its tax treaty PE definitions, Germany mostly follows the Organisation for Economic Co-operation and Development (OECD) model.
+Recent tax treaties partly reflect the Authorised OECD Approach to PE income.
 The Authorised OECD Approach has been adopted into domestic law and is generally followed in practice unless doing so would lead to double taxation from continued adherence to the old approach (of treating a PE as part of the same legal entity as its head office) in the other state.
 The widening to the PE definition in the 2017 update of the OECD Model Tax Convention following the so-called 'Multilateral Instrument' (MLI) of 24 November 2016 has (partly) been reflected in some of the German DTTs.
 The amendments of those treaties, which are to be modified through the MLI, are not in force, as, so far, the German implementation process has not yet been finalised.
 Nevertheless, some tax treaties have or will be amended selectively through bilateral agreements.